 Allergic rhinitis (hay fever) is an especially common chronic nasal problem in adolescents and young adults.
-Allergies to inhalants like pollen, dust, and animal dander begin to cause sinus and nasal symptoms in early childhood.
+Pediatric Allergies to inhalants like pollen, dust, and animal dander begin to cause sinus and nasal symptoms in early childhood.
 Infants and young children are especially susceptible to allergic sensitivity to foods and indoor allergens.

 Allergic rhinitis typically results from two conditions: family history/genetic predisposition to allergic disease and exposure to allergens.
 Allergens are substances that produce an allergic response.

 Children are not born with allergies but develop symptoms upon repeated exposure to environmental allergens.
 The earliest exposure is through food—and infants may develop eczema, nasal congestion, nasal discharge, and wheezing caused by one or more allergens (milk protein is the most common).
-Allergies can also contribute to repeated ear infections in children.
+Pediatric Allergies can also contribute to repeated ear infections in children.
 In early childhood, indoor exposure to dust mites, animal dander, and mold spores may cause an allergic reaction, often lasting throughout the year.
 Outdoor allergens including pollen from trees, grasses, and weeds primarily cause seasonal symptoms.

 The number of patients with allergic rhinitis has increased in the past decade, especially in urban areas.
 Before adolescence, twice as many boys as girls are affected; however, after adolescence, females are slightly more affected than males.
 Researchers have found that children born to a large family with several older siblings and day care attendance seem to have less likelihood of developing allergic disease later in life.